-The Docker image offers three operating modes:
+The Docker image provides the simplest installation method, with three possible transport modes:

 docker pull mcp/grafana